 Last March I purchased a leasehold house in Lechlade.
 Do I have any liability for service charges for periods before my ownership?

 Where the service charge has already been demanded from the previous owner and they have not paid you would not usually be personally liable for the arrears.
 However, your landlord may still be able to take action to forfeit the lease.
 A critical element of leasehold conveyancing for your conveyancer to ensure to have an up to date clear service charge receipt before completion of your purchase.
 If you have a mortgage this is likely to be a requirement of your lender.

 If you purchase part way through an accounting year you may be liable for charges not yet demanded even if they relate to a period prior to your purchase.
 In such circumstances your conveyancer would normally arrange for the seller to set aside some money to cover their part of the period (usually called a service charge retention).

-I purchased a split level flat in Lechlade, conveyancing having been completed half a dozen years ago.
-Can you shed any light on how much the price could be for a 90 year extension to my lease?
-Similar flats in Lechlade with an extended lease are worth £185,000.
-The average or mid-range amount of ground rent is £65 levied per year.
-The lease runs out on 21st October 2082
+I bought a split level flat in Lechlade, conveyancing having been completed February 2010.
+Can you give me give me an indication of the likely cost of a lease extension?
+Similar properties in Lechlade with a long lease are worth £180,000.
+The average or mid-range amount of ground rent is £65 yearly.
+The lease terminates on 21st October 2080

-The figure that we have given is a general guide to costs for extending a lease, but we cannot give you the actual costs in the absence of detailed investigations.
-You should not use the figures in a Notice of Claim or as an informal offer.
-There may be additional issues that need to be considered and clearly you want to be as accurate as possible in your negotiations.
-Neither should you take any other action based on this information before seeking the advice of a professional.
+The suggested premium range above a general guide to costs for renewing a lease, but we are not able to advice on a more accurate figure without more detailed investigations.
+Do not use the figures in a Notice of Claim or as an informal offer.
+There may be other concerns that need to be taken into account and clearly you should be as accurate as possible in your negotiations.
+Please do not move forward placing reliance on this information before getting professional advice.